Edmund Berry Godfrey: Mystery

 In 1678, Godfrey became involved with the schemes of Titus Oates when Oates invented the Popish Plot and began an anti-Catholic campaign.
 Titus Oates and Israel Tonge appeared before Godfrey and asked him to take their oath that the papers they presented as evidence were based on truth.
 Godfrey demanded first to know the contents of the papers and when he had received a copy on 28 September, took their depositions.
 He may have warned Coleman of the content of the accusations.

 When Oates's accusations became known, the public became concerned.
-Godfrey had supposedly been concerned that he might be one of the victims of the scare but he made no extra security precautions, although his conversation became increasingly strange, with references to martyrdom and to being "knocked on the head" (the contemporary phrase for assassination).
+Godfrey had supposedly been concerned that he might be one of the victims of the scare, but he took no extra precautions for his own security; his conversation also became increasingly strange, with references to martyrdom and to being "knocked on the head" (the contemporary phrase for assassination).
 It was this odd behaviour which led his household to conclude that he had committed suicide, despite the medical evidence to the contrary.

 On 12 October 1678, he left his house in the morning but did not return home.
 He was found dead in a ditch on Primrose Hill on 17 October.
 Godfrey was lying face down and had been impaled with his own sword.

 Two committees unsuccessfully investigated the murder.
 They received conflicting statements about Godfrey's whereabouts before the murder.
 There was no evidence of a struggle on the spot where the body had been found and Godfrey still had his money and rings.
 On the other hand, curious people had already trampled the ground when investigators arrived.
 The body was covered with bruises and a circular mark around Godfrey's neck revealed that he had been strangled and his neck broken.
 The sword wound had not bled, meaning that Godfrey was already dead when he was impaled, maybe for 4–5 days.
 The authorities announced a reward of £500 for information about the murderers.